 The ride to Kastanas was half paved road and half crazy bumpy trail.
-The paved half took us through some impressive mining operations.
+The paved half took us through some impressive mining sites.
 I’m going to reassess the casual attitude I had towards the Milos Mining Museum.
 Milos mining is serious business.
-We passes some HUGE mines, and the mineral wealth of Milos becomes obvious as you traverse the island.
-Anywhere the ground has been cut away you see seams of beautiful rock.
-Reds, purples, greens, and pure powder white.
-It’s quite pretty if you ignore the fact that it’s being exposed by man exploiting it.
+We passed some HUGE mines, and the mineral wealth of Milos becomes obvious as you traverse the island.
+Anywhere the ground has been cut away you see seams of beautiful reds, purples, greens, and pure powder white.
+It’s pretty if you ignore the fact that it’s being exposed by man exploiting it.

-We got off our bikes and changed into our speedos right there in the open.
+We arrived and changed into our speedos right there in the open.
 Greece!

 “You know there are about to be cool Americans down there right?”
 Joe asked, regarding our swimwear.

 “It’s fine” I told him, “they’re going to know it’s a joke.”

 We walked down to the shore.
 This was a pebble beach, not a sandy beach and I was glad for my flip flops.
 I would be trying to justify these things all day, hell I’ll be trying to justify them for months, but they really did come in handy.
 The pebbles were pieces of the lovely minerals, prismatic and smooth.
 I was also in love with the sound produced when the waves receded from the stones.
 Imagine taking a few rocks in your hand and rolling them around, the satisfying click they make as they come together.
 Now multiply that by a million.